EventStore/documentation/docs/v6/event-sourcing/cqrs.md

 Most software systems need to persist data.
-Since for the scope of this guide we assume that the business logic of a software system is represented and executed by the Domain Model, we can say that an application persistence focuses on persisting domain objects, like aggregates and entities.
+Since for the scope of this guide we assume that the business logic of a software system is represented and executed by the Domain Model, we can say that application persistence focuses on persisting domain objects, like aggregates and entities.
 Because domain objects often have complex structures, developers might need to apply advanced persistence techniques to overcome the impedance mismatch.
 The Domain Model-oriented